-VETERANS SEEKING TREATMENT
+VETERANS SEEKING ANSWERS

-Face2Face™ can be used in an office setting (as shown) or anywhere across the nation through Telehealth.
-Telehealth is a new and rapidly-growing industry that enables clinicians to interact with their patients over great distances and provide services to those who would otherwise not have access.
+Face2Face™ can be used in an office setting (as shown) or anywhere across the globe through Telehealth.
+Telehealth is a rapidly-growing industry that enables clinicians to interact with their patients over great distances and provide services to those who would otherwise not have access.
 This allows patients to get the care they need from the comfort of their home or anywhere with an internet connection.
 Telehealth improves accessibility and reduces the cost of patient treatment which is desperately needed to help reintegrate our combat veterans into a civilian lifestyle.

-MENTAL & BEHAVIORAL HEALTH APPLICATIONS
+BEHAVIORAL HEALTH APPLICATIONS

-- Face2Face™ Education: Autism Spectrum Disorders
+- Face2Face™ Education: Autism and Spectrum Disorders

 Future Life Clinical Roadmap